What is the Colorado Combined Campaign?

 Is my donation tax deductible?

 Yes.
 Every agency listed in the CCC Resource Guide & Directory is recognized by the Internal Revenue Service (IRS) as a 501(c)(3) nonprofit.
-Therefore, donations to these groups are eligible for tax deduction on your annual income tax form.
+Donations to these groups are eligible for tax deduction on your annual income tax form.
 You will need to retain a copy of your pledge form and (if giving through payroll contribution) a copy of your final pay stub showing the total amount withheld during the calendar year in order to claim your deduction.
-CCC donations are post-tax, per IRS guidelines.
+Workplace giving donations are post-tax, per IRS guidelines.